andre-anan-gilbert/Twitter-Sentiment-Analysis/README.md

 #### Install

-In case an installation command fails, try to update the respective repo using one of the commands below or use the --debug flag with the installation command for further information.
+In case an installation command fails, try to update the respective helm repo using one of the commands below:

 ```bash
 helm repo update strimzi